-Regarding Applications for Allocation, the FAC will review Applications, supporting documentation, and relevant Verification Reports from the Department of Fisheries and Oceans Canada and Transport Canada.
-This process involves a preliminary review of materials, identification of missing application materials, a face-to-face meeting with enterprises, a final review of the application and materials, and providing the NWMB with recommendations for allocation.
+Regarding Applications for Allocation, the FAC will review Applications, supporting documentation, and relevant Verification Reports from DFO and TC.
+This process involves a preliminary review of materials, identification of missing application materials, a possible face-to-face meeting (or teleconference) with enterprises to address any issues with the Application, a final review of the application and materials, and providing the NWMB with recommendations for allocation.
 This includes providing justification for both accepted and rejected Applications.

-Each year that is not a full application year, the FAC will review and evaluate Annual Reports and verification reports in light of the recipient's commitments.
-This may include a face-to-face meeting with an allocation holder if there are concerns with either their Annual Report or verification report.
+Each year that is not a full application year, the FAC will review and evaluate Annual Reports and Verification Reports in light of the recipient's commitments.
+This may include a face-to-face meeting with an allocation holder if there are concerns with either their Annual Report or Verification Report.
 The FAC will provide recommendations, with reasons, to the NWMB as to any corrective actions required.
-These recommendations include: (1) a status-quo recommendation for allocation holders meeting its objectives, (2) issuance of performance targets for allocation recipients failing to meet all of its objectives, and provision of a specified time period to comply (generally one year), or (3) a recommended suspension, reduction or termination of the allocation, based upon a substantial failure to comply with regulatory requirements (Section 14.3).
+These recommendations include: (1) a status-quo recommendation for allocation holders meeting its objectives, (2) issuance of performance targets for allocation recipients failing to meet all of its objectives, and provision of a specified time period to comply (generally one year), or (3) a recommended suspension, reduction or termination of the allocation in extreme cases of culpable negligence, or repeated inadequate response(s) to performance targets.